dzorlu/sdc/advanced_lane_detection/README.md

 ![Source and Destination](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/writeup_images/perspective_transform.png)

-The result of the transformation for the same image
+The transformation produces a warped image.

 ![transformation](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/writeup_images/perspective_transform2.png)

 Finally I applied some extra filtering like [histogram filters](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L168).
-Histogram filters are another layer to eliminate the outliers in the image by computing the pixel intensity along the horizontal axis and accepting filters that are closer to the peak for right and left lanes.
+Histogram filters are another layer to eliminate the outliers in the image by computing the pixel intensity along the horizontal axis and accepting pixels that are in the vicinity of the peak for right and left halves of the image.

 `TransformationPipeline` succinctly implements the pipelining discussed so far.
 Input is the incoming video frame and the output is the warped image that is undistorted, masked, warped, and filtered.